JasonCraftsCode/dynamodb-datamodel/README.md

 - [Table](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/table.html) - The Table object is the first object you'll need to create and has a one-to-one corelation with a provisioned DynamoDB table.
 Table is essentially a wrapper around the [DynamoDB DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) and is used by the Model objects to read and write data to the table.
 Following a single table design you'll only need a single table object.
 - [Model](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/model.html) - The Model object is the secondary component you'll need to create and has a one-to-one corelation with each of the data item types you are storing in the DynamoDB table.
 You will create multiple Models, one for each data item type, and they each will reference the same table object.
 The Model object contains a schema that defines how the model data will be represented in the dynamodb table.
 Models are the main object you will be using to read and write data to the DynamoDB table.
 - [Field](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/fields.html) - The Field objects are created when declaring the Model schema and each item data property on the model will be associated with a Field object.
 There are separate Field classes for each of the native DynamoDB data types (string, number, boolean, binary, null, list, map, string set, number set and binary set), in addition to more advanced fields (like composite, date, created date, type and others).
 You can also create custom fields for your own data types.
 Each fields main purpose is to map the data between model properties and table attributes (bidirectional), but they can also add update, filter and condition expressions to support more complex behavior.
 Since there are many types of fields they are all contained within the `Fields` namespace.
-- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Index objects are created along side the `Table` for each global or local secondary index that is associated with the DynamoDB table.
+- [Index](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/index.html) - Index objects are created along side the Table for each global or local secondary index that is associated with the DynamoDB table.

-Expressions:
+Expressions components:

 - [Condition](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/condition.html) - Contains functions for building complex condition and filter expressions.
 - [ConditionExpression](https://jasoncraftscode.github.io/dynamodb-datamodel/classes/conditionexpression.html) - Object passed to the resolvers returned by the `Condition` functions.